About The Links, Incorporated

 "Chasing the Dream" in cooperation with the Niagara County Youth Bureau, a program aimed at the importance of abstinence for young people.

-The Niagara Falls (NY) Chapter The Links, Incorporated has often been honored for it's outstanding and dedicated service to the Niagara Falls and Western New York area.
+The Niagara Falls (NY) Chapter of The Links, Incorporated has often been honored for it's outstanding and dedicated service to the Niagara Falls and Western New York area.

 Immediate past President